alttch/eva3/doc/sys_api.rst

 * automatically unlocked after the expiration time, if the initiator failed or forgot to release the lock

-used to restrict the parallel process starting or the access to system files/resources.
+used to restrict parallel process starting or access to system files/resources.

-Important: even if different EVA controllers are are working on the same server, their lock tokens are stored in different bases.
+Important: even if different EVA controllers are working on the same server, their lock tokens are stored in different bases.
 To work with the token of each subsystem, use SYS API on the respective address/port.

 Parameters:

 * **k** API key with "sysfunc=yes" permissions
 * **l** lock ID (arbitrary)
-* **t** maxmum timeout (seconds) to get token (optionally)
+* **t** maximum timeout (seconds) to get token (optionally)
 * **e** time after which token is automatically unlocked (if absent, token may be unlocked only via unlock function)